You Failed a Midterm — Now What?

 • You may wind up with a “W” or incomplete on your transcript, but this is not calculated into your GPA.

 • Similarly, most colleges or universities will give you several weeks to switch classes from letter grades to pass/fail.
-An F won’t look great, but at least it won’t be factored into your GPA.
+An F won’t look great, but at many schools it won’t be factored into your GPA (check your school policies to confirm).

 • This cannot be done for every class.
 If you have questions, contact your academic advisor or advisor’s office!